phulst/node-tile38/README.md

 # Project roadmap

-The following commands/features are still on the roadmap, in order of priority, high to low:
+The following work or features are up next, in order of priority, high to low:

-- The executeFence method is still being tested and is not included in version 0.5.0 yet.
-To try it, please use the master branch of this project.
+- The executeFence method / live geofences has had limited testing.
+Please submit bugs if you run into issues.
 - The SETHOOK command has some similarities to the search commands.
 It's not currently using method chaining but I may rewrite it so it can be used in a similar way to the other search functions.
 - the AUTH command, connection to password protected servers